Glynn Purnell: Chef

 Purnell's career in fine dining started in 1996 when he joined Andreas Antona at Simpsons restaurant, then based in Kenilworth, Warwickshire, as chef de partie.
 While there he worked on placements with other notable chefs including Gordon Ramsay and Gary Rhodes, and at restaurants in Lyon, Montpellier and the Basque Country.
 In 2002 he worked for six months as sous chef at Claude Bosi's Hibiscus restaurant in Ludlow, Shropshire.

 In 2003 Purnell was appointed to his first head chef role at Jessica's in Edgbaston, Birmingham, which in 2005 was awarded the first Michelin star given to a Birmingham restaurant and the same year was also named English Restaurant of the Year by the AA.

 Purnell left Jessica's in 2007 and opened his own restaurant, Purnell's in Cornwall Street, in Birmingham city centre.
 Purnell's was awarded a Michelin star in January 2009, and itself won the AA Restaurant of the Year award in September of the same year.
 The restaurant also won the Square Meal Best Restaurant of the Year Award in 2012.

 In August 2010 it was announced that Purnell would be opening a second restaurant, The Asquith, an "ambitious, neighbourhood restaurant", in the premises of the former Jessica's in Edgbaston.
 The Asquith closed in April 2011 due to a dispute with the building's landlord, and in 2015 the building was converted to residential use.
 Purnell subsequently opened The Mount by Glynn Purnell, a gastropub in Henley-in-Arden, and Plates by Purnell's, a tapas restaurant, in Birmingham.

 Purnell's closed in October 2024 due to reduced bookings, leading to complaints about worthless vouchers.

+In December 2025, Glynn Purnell opened a new restaurant in Birmingham, Trillium Restaurant, in collaboration with Phil Innes from Loki Wine, a local wine merchant..

+Purnell leads the kitchen as Chef Patron, supported by a team headed by Head Chef Rob Palmer, Sous Chef Andrew Kay, and Junior Sous Chef Morgan Williams.

+The restaurant offers refined cuisine in a relaxed, contemporary format, with sharing-style dishes providing an alternative to traditional tasting menus, with wine as a central component of the dining experience.

+Trillium has received positive reviews from critics, including The Guardian and Coravin, which awarded the restaurant two glasses.

+The Mount by Glynn Purnell closed following a final service on 15 March 2026, with industry reports citing rising running costs, including food prices and energy bills, as making the site unviable.